lea-cohausz/lea-cohausz.github.io/aboutme.md

 ### Publications

+Lea Cohausz, Andrej Tschalzev, Christian Bartelt & Heiner Stuckenschmidt (2024).
+Investigating Demographic Features and their Connection to Performance, Predictions, and Fairness in EDM Models. *Journal of Educational Data Mining*, **16**(2), 177-213. <a href="https://jedm.educationaldatamining.org/index.php/JEDM/article/view/718">The paper</a>

+Lea Cohausz, Jakob Kappenberger & Heiner Stuckenschmidt (2024).
+Combining Fairness and Causal Graphs to Advance Both. *Workshop Proceedings of the European Conference of Artificical Intelligence 2024.* Workshop on Fairness and Bias in AI. <a href="https://ceur-ws.org/Vol-3808/paper3.pdf">The paper</a>

-Nils Wilken, Lea Cohausz, Christian Bartelt, & Heiner Stuckenschmidt.
-(2024).
+Nils Wilken, Lea Cohausz, Christian Bartelt, & Heiner Stuckenschmidt (2024).
 Fact Probability Vector Based Goal Recognition. *Proceedings of the European Conference of Artificical Intelligence 2024*, **392**(4254-4261). <a href="https://arxiv.org/pdf/2408.14224">The paper</a>

 Lea Cohausz, Frederik Baucks, & Niels Seidel (2024).
 Workshop Learning Analytics: Study Path and Curriculum Analytics.
 In *Proceedings of DELFI Workshops 2024* (pp. 10-18420).
 Gesellschaft für Informatik eV.